-Similarly, the channel gain calibration setting for input channel 2 to channel 8 can be configured using the CH2\GCAL (P0\R68) to CH8\GCAL (P0\R98) register bits, respectively.
+Similarly, the channel gain calibration setting for input channel 2 to channel 8 can be configured using the CH2 GCAL (P0 R68) to CH8 GCAL (P0 R98) register bits, respectively.

-8.3.6.3 Programmable Channel Phase Calibration
+7.3.6.3 Programmable Channel Phase Calibration

 In addition to the gain calibration, the phase delay in each channel can be finely calibrated or adjusted in steps of one modulator clock cycle for a cycle range of 0 to 255 for the phase error.
-The modulator clock, the same clock used for ADC\MOD\CLK, is 6.144 MHz (the output data sample rate is multiples or submultiples of 48 kHz) or 5.6448 MHz (the output data sample rate is multiples or submultiples of 44.1 kHz) irrespective of the analog microphone or digital microphone use case.
+The modulator clock is 6.144 MHz (the output data sample rate is multiples or submultiples of 48 kHz) or 5.6448 MHz (the output data sample rate is multiples or submultiples of 44.1 kHz) irrespective of the PDMCLK frequency used for digital microphone.
 This feature is very useful for many applications that must match the phase with fine resolution between each channel, including any phase mismatch across channels resulting from external components or microphones.
-Table 15 shows the available programmable options for channel phase calibration.
+Table 12 shows the available programmable options for channel phase calibration.